LavoussierDev/holbertonschool-printf/README.md

 	- Function that can initialize all elements of a parameter struct, the pointer will list the parameters, and we must then have another variable that will format string,
 - Numbers (Numerals.c)
 	- Create a function that will return the absolute value of that integer, on top of that create another function to convert an integer to a string.
+  - Aything else related to intengers.
 - Test Directory
 	- Testing the my own printf function to see if it works compared the built in printf function.
-- Man Page File (Create man page using Pandoc)
+- Man Page File (Create man page using Pandoc or Simply doing it manually)
 	- Creating a thorough Man page